amazeeio/docs/local_docker_development/drupal_site_containers.md

 replace `id_rsa` with the ssh private key from your `~/ssh/` folder you would like to add, `/ssh/` is mounted from `~/ssh/`

+## Update Images

+We constantly make improvemenets, updates and some other nice things to our container images.
+If you need to update the Docker Images to the newest version from the Docker Hub run:

+	docker-compose pull
+	docker-compose up -d

 ## Existing Docker Images

 | Example File  | PHP  | Services | Description |